canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 ## Moving forward: a single reporting method for 2020

-It’s clear that a single reporting method would help us see the big picture of online task delivery across the Government of Canada.
+It’s clear that a single top task reporting method would help us see the big picture of online task delivery across the Government of Canada.

 The online survey method provides a standardized data collection method.
 It is technically easy to implement, and provides clear data about top task strengths and weaknesses.